What does “Member FDIC” mean to you?

 We need two forms of ID.
 We need one primary ID and one secondary ID.
 Primary can be driver’s license, passport or state issued ID card.
-Secondary can be a social security card, credit card or insurance card.
+Secondary can be a social security card, utility bill, birth certificate or insurance card.

 What is my daily card limit?

 Your point of sale (POS) limit is $2,000 daily and $500 at the ATM daily.
 We can increase your limit temporarily if needed.